Studio384/Amaranth/docs/README.md

-# Amaranth Docs
+# Amicons Docs

-The documentation for the Amaranth icon project.
+The documentation for the Amicons icon project.